 Number A which is the number that Alice will call to connect to Bob.
 This number points to Visual Designer application that dials Bob.
 For this Number we need to set the refer url application;

 Number B will be used by Bob as a transfer target during the call transfer.
 This Number points to an Visual Designer application that dials Carol.

 Transferor.
-Transferor is the one that initates the transfer;
+Transferor is the one that initiates the transfer;

 Transferee.
-Transferee is the one that gets transfered;
+Transferee is the one that gets transferred;

 The above new parameters will be part of the HTTP request that teleapi will do download the RCML and so at Visual Designer you can use the following new core variables: